rabbibotton/clog/README.md

 connectivity to the browser or other websocket client (often a browser embedded in a native template application.)

-STATUS: CLOG is complete and all work is on higher order additions, such as full desktop over the web, database tools,etc. See below for some enhacements being worked on.
+STATUS: CLOG 1.1 and CLOG Builder 1.0 released.

 CLOG is actually based on GNOGA, a framework I wrote for Ada in 2013 and used in commercial production code for the last 9+ years, i.e. the techiniques CLOG uses are solid and proven.

 CLOG is being actively extended daily.
 Check the github discussion boards for the latest.